Styling and layout

 Styling your site with Infima

 DocStatic uses Infima as the underlying styling framework.
-Infima provides a flexible layout and common UI components styling suitable for content-centric websites (blogs, documentation, landing pages).
+Infima provides a flexible layout and common UI components styling suitable for content-centric websites (blogs, documentation, home pages).
 For more details, refer to the Infima website.

 Infima uses seven shades of each color.
 We recommend using ColorBox to find the different shades of colors for your chosen primary color.
 You can use the tool on the Example page to generate the different shades for your website and copy the variables into /src/css/custom.css.